-The service, called App Center, debuts with 600 applications, including Zynga Inc. (ZNGA)’s “Draw Something” game and Pinterest Inc.’s online bulletin board, Menlo Park, California- based Facebook said yesterday in a blog posting and a press conference in San Francisco.
+The service, called App Center, debuts with 600 applications, including Zynga Inc. (ZNGA:US)’s “Draw Something” game and Pinterest Inc.’s online bulletin board, Menlo Park, California- based Facebook said yesterday in a blog posting and a press conference in San Francisco.

 “The App Center gives you personalized recommendations, and lets you browse the apps your friends use,” Facebook said in the blog.
 “It only lists high-quality apps, based on feedback from people who use the app.”